 - Side length: Measured from the waist over the hip to the sole.

-- Hip circumference: Measure horizontally at the strongest part of the buttocks, close to the body.
+- Hip circumference: Measure horizontally at the prominent part of the buttocks, close to the body.

-To find out the correct size of the suit jacket, measuring the chest circumference is the most important thing.
+To find out the correct size of a suit jacket, measuring the chest circumference is the most important thing to do.
 Place the tape measure around the widest area of the chest.
 We measure the waist, approximately 3 fingers wide, under the navel.
-Here you can learn more about the specificity of suit jackets, blazers and sports coats.
+Visit suit jackets, blazers and sports coats to learn more.

-In some cases, you can not just pick your suit “off the shelf” because your upper body might taller than the average or you have particularly long legs.
+In some cases, you cannot just pick your suit “off the shelf” because your upper body might be longer than average or you have particularly long legs.
 In such cases, you need to pick the suit jacket and the suit pants in different sizes.
-Some brands offer such flexibility, others not.
-You are of course always 100% safe in case you purchase a tailor-made suit.
+Some brands offer such flexibility, others do not.
+You are almost always 100 percent safe if you purchase a tailor-made suit.

 (If you need help finding the right-fitting dress shirt, this article is for you.)